dimagi/staging-branches/README.md

 ## RESOLVING BRANCH CONFLICTS

 First, determine where the conflict lies.
+All of these steps should be taken from the root of the repository you're working on (eg, `commcare-hq`)

 #### Branch `foo` conflicts with `master`